Fabio Capello: Second spell at Real Madrid

-In 2006, Capello arrived in Madrid to a Real side suffering one of the longest spells without a trophy in their history.
-He quickly drew the disdain of Real's ardent supporters because of his defensive playing style.
+In 2006, Capello took charge of a Real Madrid side suffering one of the longest spells without a trophy in their history.
+He quickly drew the disdain of Madrid's ardent supporters because of his defensive playing style.
 In interviews, Capello responded to those critics by saying that the beauty of attacking plays was old.
 He said that results were much more important than playing beautifully.
 He also added that "those days are over".
 His remit was to bring the title back to Madrid, a task that had been too much for five other coaches since 2003.

 In Spain, he was commonly referred to as "Don Fabio".
 At Real Madrid, Capello had several high-profile falling outs.
 He was criticised for not playing David Beckham because of his contract wranglings and Ronaldo, who struggled for fitness and form.
 Capello also feuded with his compatriot Antonio Cassano; the two had previously had disputes at Roma.

-In March, Real were again eliminated early from the Champions League and were mired in fourth place in the league, six points behind Barcelona.
 On 20 February 2007, Real Madrid were forced to deny rumours that Capello would be leaving after that day's match.
+The next month, Madrid were again eliminated early from the Champions League by Bayern Munich, and were mired in fourth place in the league, six points behind Barcelona.
 Despite the unrest, Capello recalled Beckham, whose return was pivotal for the team's recovery.
-A string of successful results in the latter half of the season took Real to the top of the table, while Barça's results became inconsistent.
+A string of successful results in the latter half of the season took Madrid to the top of the table, while Barça's results became inconsistent.

 Real Madrid won their 30th league title on the final day of the season by beating Mallorca 3–1 at home.
 The victory was achieved after Capello substituted an injured Beckham and brought on José Antonio Reyes.
-Real had been 1–0 down prior to the substitution and Reyes turned the match scoring two goals.
-Despite winning La Liga, Capello was sacked on 28 June 2007 due to Real's pragmatic style of play at a club with recent memories of the individualistic and free-flowing, but ultimately unsuccessful, Galácticos era.
+Madrid had been 1–0 down prior to the substitution and Reyes turned the match scoring two goals.
+Despite winning La Liga, Capello was sacked on 28 June due to his pragmatic style of play at a club with recent memories of the individualistic and free-flowing, but ultimately unsuccessful, Galácticos era.